-Out Trustees are always interested to know what difference our funding has made, and we like to follow up all our awards, regardless of size.
+Our Trustees are always interested to know what difference our funding has made, and we like to follow up all our grants, regardless of size.

-As a condition of your grant, we ask for a progress report 12 months after your award was made letting us know what you did with the money and what difference it made to the people you work with.
-The following guidance notes outline the information we need you to supply when reporting on your award, which you can read by clicking the link below:
+As a condition of your grant, we ask for a progress report 12 months after your grant was made letting us know what you did with the money and what difference it made to the people you work with.
+We will automatically write to you two months before the anniversary of your grant asking for you to complete a short online progress report.

-Please be assured that we do read your reports, and indeed an Assessor may contact you with some feedback or to request some extra information.
-We also like to visit some projects as part of our own evaluation processes but this doesn’t mean that there is anything wrong with your report.
+Please be assured that we do read your reports, and indeed a Grants Advisor may contact you with some feedback or to request some extra information.
+We also like to visit some projects as part of our own evaluation processes (but this doesn’t mean that there is anything wrong with your report!)